 This stage is all about deeper measures.
 It’s important to define measures at step 1 and 2 also, but I break this out as a distinct section to spend time talking about, defining and communicating measures.

-The key is that these measures need to be communicated and owned by the very people who can influence and change them through doing good work.
+The measures need to be communicated and owned by the very people who can influence and change them through doing good work.
 The measures need to be used by the team to improve, move forward and learn.
 This is hard to do if the measures are never communicated and are at the wrong level in the business.

 - What does success look like?